The following are key strengths, areas of expertise and commitments by CREEnergy.

 3. CREEnergy has obtained information to Métis, Dene, Inuit and status workforce and can hire, train and absorb talent that is otherwise ignored.

-4. CREEnergy will seek and possess other unencumbered lease titles to oil and gas on the other First Nation not in partnership with CREEnergy
+4. CREEnergy will seek and possess other unencumbered lease titles to oil and gas on other First Nations not in partnership with CREEnergy

 Head office (Frog Lake)